mpuening/learn-jpa-hibernate/README.md

 class that can be used to export a DDL file from an object model.
 There is also a test case to show that it works.

-If you want DDL from your Java Entity Beans, just use the DDLExporter.
+If you want DDL from your Java Entity Beans, just use the `DDLExporter`.
 The code is not terribly complex.
 The code is based on Spring to boot up a `SessionFactory` from which a metadata source model is obtained.
 Once you have the metadata, the `SchemaExport` class is used to generate the DDL file.
+Note that the `DDLExporter` is Hibernate specific.

+The `learn-jpa-hibernate-swap-in-eclipselink` project contains commented out configuration in the `application.yml` file that makes `EclipseLink` generate `create-schema.sql` and `drop-schema.sql` files for the entity beans in its project.

+The `learn-jpa-hibernate-swap-in-openjpa` project also contains commented out configuration in the `application.yml` file that makes `OpenJPA` generate schema but its output is in the logs and not as a file.

 ## `learn-jpa-hibernate-ddl2java`